VEinteligente/VESinFiltro/_noticias/2020-12-11-consulta-popular-en.md

 ![](/res/post_img/2020-12-07/en.png)

-On Monday, December 7, VE Sin Filtro identified a series of blocks against servers used by the Voatz app, a digital voting tool implemented as one of the participation mechanisms for the Consulta Popular (roughly translated as "Popular Consultation") organized and promoted by the National Assembly and Juan Guaidó.
+On Monday, December 7, VE Sin Filtro identified a series of blocks against servers used by the Voatz app, a digital voting tool implemented as one of the participation mechanisms for the Consulta Popular ("People's Consultation") organized and promoted by the National Assembly and Juan Guaidó.

+The Consulta Popular is a vote-like referendum organized by the opposition to Nicolas Maduro framed as a foil to the December 6 parliamentary elections, boycotted by the opposition and not recognized by the current opposition-controlled National Assembly.

 These IP blocks carried out by CANTV, the most important internet provider in Venezuela and a state company, partially affect some functions of the Voatz app, but by the end of 2020-12-07 we do not know if it affects the process of participating in the Consulta Popular.